Josh-T1/MathNote/README.md

 # Project Description

 ## TODO
+1. Open from lecture file
+1. Button for random
+1. Write parser (real one)

 - Finish writing documentation
 - Re organize cli interface.
 We currently have `main_gui.py` and `main_cli.py`.
   Would probably make much more sense to merge `main_gui.py` into `main_cli.py`.